 In medical school, there is a "this is how we've always done it" syndrome.
 That is the conventional, allopathic medicine model.
 How did we come to believe that prescription medication is the only or most effective way to treat disease?
 We are taking a reductive approach.
 In medical school, we are trained in identifying what's bad in your body and then to get rid of it.
 This is only part of the puzzle.
 We often get locked into this one-size-fits-all thinking.
 There is no one-size-fits-all when it comes to working with plant medicine like cannabis.
 Botanical remedies have been mainstays of folk medicine in many cultures throughout history.

 Phytocannabinoid medicine is on that list.
 We also have to remember there are synergistic effects of the complex compounds found in plants.
-When we try to isolate one of those molecular compounds and take it in a pure form, you not only get all of the benefits, but you increase risk by taking them out of context.
+When we try to isolate one of those molecular compounds and take it in a pure form, you not only do not get all of the benefits, but you increase risk by taking them out of context.
+Studies done on essential oils have shown these to be selectively effective against various types of bacteria, including famously resistant ones like MRSA. be antispasmodic, antiseptic, anti-inflammatory, anti-anxiolytic, and aid in memory.

 Cannabis is not a cure-all or silver bullet for everything that ails you.
 Still, more and more research shows that it is effective in addressing chronic health conditions by relieving symptoms and also addressing and modulating your body’s internal systems.
 By getting to the root of many disorders—an out-of-balance, poorly nourished endocannabinoid system—cannabis can offer deeper, long lasting relief.